 - Each Subcommunity must have at least one subcategory (child Category).

-- Categories found outside of these categories will likely not be accessible to your users.
+- Categories that are outside of these Categories will likely not be accessible to your users.

 1. Access the Dashboard.

-2. Navigate to Settings > Forum > Subcommunities.
+2. Navigate to Settings > Discussions > Subcommunities.

 3. Click Add Subcommunity.